lczerner/qemu-test-iouring/README.md

 				image initialization.
 		-c		Do not run on specified image, but rather create copy of it first.
+		-e		Exclude test.
+Can be repeated to exclude multiple tests.
+		-p PKG		RPM package to install in guest

 	Example: ././qemu-test-iouring.sh -a ppc64le -r test.repo -c -I fedora.img -N nvme.img